 1. Knock Out Personalized/Photo Projects

 If you know much about me and my SALT effect co-founder Kristie, you know we love finding the perfect gift.
-This can make shopping fun and personal, but it can also make for tantrum-worthy frustration or a crazy expense if we’re shopping last minute.
+This can make shopping fun and personal.
+It can also make for tantrum-worthy frustration or a crazy expense if we’re shopping last minute.

 October is the perfect time to find, make or place orders for personalized gifts.
-Many Etsy shops and other retailers who hand make personalized items need orders early, so you’ll miss your chance or pay a lot more if you wait.
+Many Etsy shops and other retailers who hand make personalized items need orders early.
+You’ll miss your chance or pay a lot more if you wait.

 This customized tote from The Shop Forward lets you choose four words or phrases, but it takes about four weeks to come in the mail (peruse the 4 Things collection).

 - If you like to send hard copy cards, ORDER THEM NOW.
 I often use Shutterfly, but I this year ordered from Costco Photo Center and got a great deal.
 Don’t wait to take a perfect picture over Thanksgiving or until the weather gets cold enough to pull out Christmasy sweaters.
 Grab a photo or two you love from earlier in the year or take a few new photos NOW and get the card order in.
 Go through your address book and check for needed updates.
 Buy stamps.

-- Make personalized photo calendars, ornaments or other gifts on Shutterfly and place your orders.
+- Make personalized photo calendars, ornaments or other gifts and place your orders.
 These can take time to organize, so do it during a time of year you have a little more time.
 We have a list of personalized gifts for moms if you want to scan for ideas.

 2. Schedule It and Forget It

-Most of us don’t struggle with getting holiday events on the calendar and making time for things like school concerts or family gatherings.
-It’s the “other” things that need to get done that sneak up and create late night, last-minute stress: decorating the house, cleaning for guests, ordering those cookies from the local bakery.
+Most of us don’t struggle with getting holiday events on the calendar or making time for things like school concerts or family gatherings.
+It’s the “other” things that sneak up and create late night, last-minute stress: decorating the house, cleaning for guests, ordering favorite cookies from the local bakery.

-Blocking out actual time on your calendar for these preparations will take them off your mental list and protect against double-booking yourself to go to a holiday party on the same day you need to clean for the in-laws.
+Blocking out actual time on your calendar for these preparations will take them off your mental list.
+It also protects against double-booking yourself to go to a holiday party on the same day you need to clean for the in-laws.

 - Book an an afternoon or evening on your calendar for house decorating.
 Growing up, my sisters and I looked forward to this almost as much as Christmas day.
-My mom took requests for appetizers and desserts and we put on Christmas music, hauled out bins of Christmas decor and ornaments and spent an entire Sunday afternoon decorating the house and tree.
+My mom took requests for appetizers and desserts.
+We put on Christmas music, hauled out bins of Christmas decor and ornaments and spent an entire Sunday afternoon decorating the house and tree.
 Dinner was grabbing a pinwheel or a handful of peanut butter M&Ms as we passed the table.

 - Get some house cleaning help.
 If you normally use a cleaner once or twice a month, look at the date they are scheduled to come and see if it fits well with your holiday hosting plans.
-If not, call early to change the date and time so it helps you have the house ready for guests (or to clean up after guests).
+Call early if you need to change the date and time so it helps you have the house ready for guests (or to clean up after guests).
 If you don’t use a cleaner, consider booking a one-time cleaning for December.

 - Plan out advent calendars.
 If you buy a new one each year, order it now.
 I have a wooden advent calendar, but couldn’t resist getting this Harry Potter Lego calendar this year.
 I love the daily Christmas countdown.
 Ok, and Harry Potter.

 Another fun tradition is putting notes in lunchboxes for the holiday season.
 Grab our instant download of 24 Christmas lunchbox note cards for $4.99.
-We designed them with tweens and teens in mind (because so many out there look little kid-ish) and many of them focus on gratitude.
-Print them at home or a local print shop, cut them out and stick them in lunches, books your kids are reading or coat pockets.
+We designed them with tweens and teens in mind (because so many out there look little kid-ish).
+Many of them focus on gratitude.
+Print them at home or a local print shop, cut them out and stick them in lunches, books your kids are reading, or coat pockets.